Rapinoe, Morgan: U.S. Soccer 'stood by' as abuse occurred

 The revelations about Dames' past follow the shocking public allegations in September that two former Portland Thorns players had been sexually harassed and coerced by former coach Paul Riley while they played under him in the NWSL.
 One player filed a formal complaint with the Thorns front office, but he was allowed to keep coaching in the NWSL.
 The Thorns said they would investigate how they handled the complaint, but they ended the investigation last month without interviewing any players.

-As a result, U.S. Soccer said it was launching an independent investigation run by former acting attorney general Sally Yates.
+U.S. Soccer said it was launching its own independent investigation run by former acting attorney general Sally Yates, which remains ongoing.
 The players in their letter Wednesday demanded the results of that investigation, as well as "full transparency and accountability."

 "Last year, many of our colleagues courageously spoke out about the verbal, emotional, and physical abuse they suffered during their time in the NWSL," the letter said.
 "Their bravery sparked an important reckoning and reflection in our sport, both here and abroad.
 But these players never should have had to turn to the press to protect themselves and future generations.